simplyEmmanuel/Python-code/README.md

 ## Instalation

 To run this application, you will need Python 3.x installed on your system.
-If you don't have Python installed, you can download it from [here.](https://www.python.org/downloads/)
+If you don't have Python installed, you can download it [here](https://www.python.org/downloads/)